S. 2750: SANDBOX Act

 Why it matters

-The bill is designed to move fast.
-The head of the relevant federal agency would have 90 days to approve or deny an application, with one possible 30-day extension.
-If the agency misses the deadline and does not file a decision, the OSTP Director must presume there is no objection.
-If the agency suggests changes to reduce risks, the applicant gets 60 days to revise the application, and then the agency gets up to another 60 days to review it.
-Even after approval, the waiver does not take effect until the Director provides a written agreement, which must happen within 45 days after the application is granted.
+The process is built to move fast.
+The agency that regulates the applicant gets 90 days to approve or deny, with one possible 30-day extension.
+Miss the deadline without filing a decision, and the Director must presume the agency has no objection.
+If the agency wants changes to reduce risk, the applicant has 60 days to revise and the agency gets up to 60 more to review.
+Approval still isn't a waiver until the Director signs a written agreement, due within 45 days.

 1

-The bill creates an "Artificial Intelligence Regulatory Sandbox Program" in the Office of Science and Technology Policy, and the OSTP Director must establish it not later than 1 year after enactment.
-The entire program then sunsets 12 years after the date it is established.
+The bill creates an "Artificial Intelligence Regulatory Sandbox Program" inside the Office of Science and Technology Policy, and the OSTP Director must launch it within one year of enactment.
+The whole program then expires 12 years after it is established.

 2